ABOUT THE HIGH SCHOOL NORTH

 NJASC and North Stuco

 WW-P North is an active member school of the New Jersey Associations of Student Councils (NJASC).
 Within this organization thousands of student leaders, who compose the Garden State's student councils, come together to talk about student leadership endeavors, their school governments, and their purposes within their community.
 Members from our student council have attended seminars, under NJASC, including the NJ Department of Education's Student Summit, the Standards of Excellence Meeting, and the fall and winter conferences.
-SO Rohan Patel is also on our Executive Board.
+SO Kirthi Chigurupati is also on our Executive Board.